GabrieleTronchin/EventSourceSample/README.md

 ## Overview

-Minimal API
+ - Minimal API
-CQRS
+ - CQRS
-EventSource
+ - EventSource
-PostgressDB
+ - PostgressDB
-DDD
+ - DDD

+TODO:
+Fluent Validation
+Use MediatoR Pipeline

+## MartenSamples

+OrderEndpoint don't use EventSource, it use marten just to save and get datas.

 //TODO Extract a template for DDD from this proj